 by Sandy Swegel

 They’d run for their lives!
 This week anyway.
 Extreme weather conditions prevail here in Colorado and throughout the country.
 Here in Boulder, we’re enduring day after day of record-setting temps over 100.
 Plants are crisping just from the 4% humidity.
 And as we learned in our last severe drought in 2002, no matter how much city water you irrigate with, plants don’t do as well with irrigation as they do with natural water from rain.
-If my plants had legs this week, they would mosey on over to the shade next to the irrigation ditch for respite.
+If plants could walk this week, they would mosey on over to the shade next to the irrigation ditch for respite.

 While we bake in the heat, my sister took her annual vacation to Florida so she could sit on the beach in the middle of Tropical Storm Debby.
 Plants in some areas of the Gulf Coast desperately yearn for legs this week.
 If only they could walk they would get out of the downpour of hard pelting rain and lift their feet out of the bog and mire that soil has become with excessive rain.
 How’s a plant supposed to live when its roots are stuck in wet muck putrifying in the heat.